xiaolu1/LonelyTwitter/README.md

-This code is originally gotten from: https://github.com/aewilson-ua/lonelyTwitter and is hanged by Ali Sajedi.
+This code is originally gotten from: https://github.com/aewilson-ua/lonelyTwitter and is changed by Ali Sajedi.